gardener/dependency-watchdog/docs/deployment/configure.md

 | initialDelay | metav1.Duration | No | 0s (No initial delay) | Once a decision is taken to scale a resource then via this property a delay can be induced before triggering the scale of the dependent resource. |
 | timeout | metav1.Duration | No | 30s | Defines the timeout for the scale operation to finish for a dependent resource. |

+**Determining target replicas**

+Prober cannot assume any target replicas during a scale-up operation for the following reasons:

+1. Kubernetes resources could be set to provide highly availability and the number of replicas could wary from one shoot control plane to the other.
+In gardener the number of replicas of pods in shoot namespace are controled by the [shoot control plane configuration](https://github.com/gardener/gardener/blob/master/docs/usage/shoot_high_availability.md).
+2. If Horizontal pod autoscaler has been configured for a kubernetes dependent resource then it could potentially change the `spec.replicas` for a deployment/statefulset.

+Given the above constraint lets look at how prober determines the target replicas during scale-down or scale-up operations.

+1. `Scale-Up`: Primary responsibility of a probe while performing a scale-up is to restore the replicas of a kubernetes dependent resource prior to scale-down.
+In order to do that it updates the following for each dependent resource that requires a scale-up:
+    1. `spec.replicas`: Checks if `dependency-watchdog.gardener.cloud/replicas` is set.
+If it is, then it will take the value stored against this key as the target replicas.
+To be a valid value it should always be greater than 0.
+    2. If `dependency-watchdog.gardener.cloud/replicas` annotation is not present then it falls back to the hard coded default value for scale-up which is set to 1.
+    3. Removes the annotation `dependency-watchdog.gardener.cloud/replicas` if it exists.

+2. `Scale-Down`: To scale down a dependent kubernetes resource it does the following:
+    1. Adds an annotation `dependency-watchdog.gardener.cloud/replicas` and sets its value to the current value of `spec.replicas`.
+    2. Updates `spec.replicas` to 0.

 **Level**

 Each dependent resource that should be scaled up or down is associated to a level.
 Levels are ordered and processed in ascending order (starting with 0 assigning it the highest priority).
 Consider the following configuration: